akhilgeek/QuizWiz/README.md

 2. **Create a Branch**: Create a new branch for your feature or bug fix.
 3. **Make Changes**: Implement your changes in the new branch.
 4. **Submit a Pull Request**: Submit a pull request with a detailed description of your changes.

-## License
-The license for this project is not specified.

 ## Authors and Acknowledgments
 - **Akhil Kumar** - Sole developer of the project.